ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 ## AVX2 Support

-The following CPUs shall support AVX:
+The following CPUs shall support AVX2:

-- Intel (Mainstream/Performance): Haswell processors (Q2 2013) and newer, excepting models branded as Celeron and Pentium.
+- Intel: Haswell processors (Q2 2013) and newer, excepting models branded as Celeron and Pentium (for Celeron and Pentium, please follow the [guidance](https://www.intel.com/content/www/us/en/support/articles/000090473/processors/intel-core-processors.html) to check AVX2 support)
-- Intel (Low-Power/Entry-Level): Tiger Lake Celerons/Pentiums (Q3 2020) AND Alder Lake-N / Gracemont processors (2023) or newer.
-Explicitly excludes Jasper Lake (Q1 2021) and any older Atom-based architectures.
 - AMD: Excavator processors (Q2 2015) and newer.

 On machines which support AVX2, the `x86-64-AVX2` version could use significantly less CPU (up to 50% less) compared to the `x86-64` version.

+On machines which does not support AVX2, the `x86-64-AVX2` version is highly likely to crash immediately.

 ## Subscribe to Release Notifications